confine-project/CAAAS/tutorial.md

 * interface_tx: Gives the number of transmitted bytes.
 * interface_error: Gives the number of transmission errors encountered.

 Not only the GEXF nodes have additional information, also the GEXF edges can hold extra information concerning the wired or wireless connections.
-By defining the edges directed, the information of both
 Each GEXF edge can have the following GEXF attributes:

 * type: The type of edge, e.g. wired, wireless, VLAN, ... .